 |Record August monthly mean (set in 2020)||24 inches lower|

 What is the outlook for future water levels?

-Water levels on Lake Michigan have increased by 2 inches since last month.
-The USACE is projecting that water levels will decrease by about 2 to 5 inches by September 2021 (see six-month forecast issued for August 2021 below).
-An increase in water levels generally occurs throughout the spring as precipitation and snowmelt typically increase.
-They tend to level off then decrease at the end of the summer and through the fall as temperatures cool, evaporation increases, and wind speeds pick up.
+Water levels on Lake Michigan have remained level from July to August with approximately 0 inches of change.
+The USACE is projecting that water levels will begin their seasonal decline and drop approximately 2 inches by September (see the water level forecast issued for August 2022 below).
+The leveling water levels are a seasonal occurrence.
+In the springtime, water levels gradually increase due to precipitation and runoff from snow melt.
+Additionally, evaporation decreases due to the increasing air temperatures while the water is cool causing water levels to peak around mid-summer.
 In an average year, water levels vary seasonally by about one foot from a peak in summer to a low in winter, though every year is different.
-You can read more about this as well as other myths on water level fluctuations on this blog.
+You can read more about this as well as other myths about water level fluctuations in this blog.

 What is behind Great Lakes water level fluctuations?

 The story of Great Lakes water level changes is told by Net Basin Supply.
-Net Basin Supply (NBS) accounts for water going into a lake in the form of precipitation and runoff minus water leaving a lake due to evaporation of water from the lake surface.
+Net Basin Supply (NBS) accounts for the water going into a lake in the form of precipitation and runoff minus water leaving a lake due to evaporation of water from the lake surface.
 In general, when Net Basin Supply is positive, more water enters the lake than leaves, causing a rise in lake levels.
-Over the last five years, Net Basin Supply has been consistently positive, driving all the Great Lakes to rise (Click here for more detail).
+When Net Basin Supply is negative, more water leaves the lake than enters, causing a drop in lake levels.
+(Click here for more detail).